Jennifer Lopez Gave Bradley Cooper This Advice Before His Stunning Oscars Performance With Lady Gaga

 “He said ‘Let’s just drop a little bit of joy.’
 And I said, ‘Okay,'” Gaga told reporters following the awards ceremony.

-Shortly after their stunning performance, Lady Gaga took to the stage again, this time to accept her Oscar for Best Original Song for the track she had just sang.
+Shortly after their stunning performance, Lady Gaga took to the stage again, this time to accept her Oscar for Best Original Song for the track she had just sung.
 She thanked a myriad of people, including her co-star Bradley, whom she also gushed about in a post to her Instagram later that night, calling him a “true friend and artistic genius.”

 An Oscar is not the only trophy that “Shallow” has taken home this award season.
 The tune has also earned, among other accolades, a Critic’s Choice award, a Golden Globe and two Grammy’s, with both Lady Gaga and Bradley taking one home for Best Pop Duo/Group Performance.